“There is something about the outside of a horse that is good for the inside of a man.” -Winston Churchill

 Being a volunteer in our program not only makes it possible for our students to ride, but we have heard over and over from our volunteers how much they enjoy their time with the program.
 Join us to see the great smiles that our riders have while being with ‘their’ horse and let those smiles spread to you.

-Heroes with Horses
+Heroes With Horses

 This is a new program for us.
 We are looking to be another place to give our Veterans and Active Duty members of the military a way to get back into life at home.